-organising, adapting or altering it

-retrieving, consulting or using the information or data

-disclosing the information or data by transmission, dissemination or otherwise making it available aligning, combining, blocking, erasing or destroying the information or data
+- organising, adapting or altering it - retrieving, consulting or using the information or data - disclosing the information or data by transmission, dissemination or otherwise making it available - aligning, combining, blocking, erasing or destroying the information or data regardless of the technology used.

-- 13. The Council processes personal data in order to: - 13.1. fulfil its duties as an employer by complying with the terms of contracts of employment, safeguarding the employee and maintaining information required by law. - 13.2. pursue the legitimate interests of its business and its duties as a public body, by fulfilling contractual terms with other organisations, and maintaining information required by law. - 13.3. monitor its activities including the equality and diversity of its activities - 13.4. fulfil its duties in operating the business premises including security - 13.5. assist regulatory and law enforcement agencies - 13.6. process information including the recording and updating details about its Councillors, employees, partners and volunteers. - 13.7. process information including the recording and updating details about individuals who contact it for information, or to access a service, or make a complaint. - 13.8. undertake surveys, censuses and questionnaires to fulfil the objectives and purposes of the Council. - 13.9. undertake research, audit and quality improvement work to fulfil its objects and purposes. - 13.10. carry out Council administration.
+The Council processes personal data in order to:

+- fulfil its duties as an employer by complying with the terms of contracts of employment, safeguarding the employee and maintaining information required by law. - pursue the legitimate interests of its business and its duties as a public body, by fulfilling contractual terms with other organisations, and maintaining information required by law. - monitor its activities including the equality and diversity of its activities - fulfil its duties in operating the business premises including security - assist regulatory and law enforcement agencies - process information including the recording and updating details about its Councillors, employees, partners and volunteers. - process information including the recording and updating details about individuals who contact it for information, or to access a service, or make a complaint. - undertake surveys, censuses and questionnaires to fulfil the objectives and purposes of the Council. - undertake research, audit and quality improvement work to fulfil its objects and purposes. - carry out Council administration.